 A logo based on a motor cross-section communicates several ideas:

-Electric propulsion is central to Tesla’s identity.
+Electric propulsion is central to Tesla’s identity and product planning.

 How Branding Works in the EV Industry